United Way's 2024-25 Community Investment Fund Grant Application Process Is IN PROGRESS!

 Provide programs or services limited solely to the members of a particular religious group.

-Programs run by an organization with a religious affiliation may be granted funds, but only if the program is not religion-based and grant allocation funds are clearly not used for religious activities.
+Programs run by an organization with a religious affiliation may be granted funds, but only if the grant allocation funds are clearly not used for religious activities.

 Exist solely as a forum for the presentation of cultural and/or artistic achievements.